 Every little girl wants to play dress up at some point and being a fairy is always a fun choice.
-After all, fairies can fly and have magic which is why even my son likes to wear the fairy wings at times!
+After all, fairies can fly and have magic.
+That is why even my son likes to wear the fairy wings at times!
 Here is a tutorial on how to make fairy wings and fairy wand from stuff you have around the house.
 Your little one can put their imagination to use and play a pretend game with their very own fairy wings.
-With Halloween approaching, these instructions for how to make fairy wings may come in handy for making your own Halloween costume.
+With Halloween approaching, these instructions for how to make fairy wings may come in handy.
+This tutorial is perfect for making your own Halloween costume.

 How To Make Fairy Wings